ruapotato/Hamnix/README.md

 - AI-powered simulation of a terminal environment
 - Dynamic command generation based on user input
-- Intelligent caching of generated commands
+- Intelligent caching and extension of generated commands
 - Advanced tab completion for commands and filesystem paths
 - Force regeneration of commands with '!' prefix
 - Support for a wide range of commands
 - Command history navigation
-- Simulated file system state with persistent changes
+- Live streaming of command input and output
+- Automatic extension of commands to handle unknown options
 - Error handling and appropriate error messages
 - Interactive environment for exploring AI-generated command responses
 - Kernel-shell architecture for improved stability and performance